 The school will retain all records of low-level concerns, including those that were found to be unfounded.
-The headteacher will ensure that all records include the most accurate and up-to-date information and will store them.
+The headteacher will ensure that all records include the most accurate and up-to-date information and will store them in the electronic low-level concerns file.
 The headteacher will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.

-Records will include:
+[Updated] Records will include:

+A clear and comprehensive summary of the concern.

+The context in which the concern arose.

-- A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved.
+Details of how the concern was followed up and resolved.

-- A note of any action taken, decisions reached, and the outcome. - The name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.
+A note of any action taken, decisions reached, and the outcome.

+The name of the individual sharing concerns - if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.